learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/GraphQL_VS_REST.md

     + To follow proper GraphQL standards, any endpoint that only sends back data would fall under `query`.
 Any endpoint that changes data in any way would fall under `mutation`.
 2. GraphQL is very specific; when you call an endpoint, you can request *exactly* what data you want, and you can send different structures of data, based on customizable `types`.
 3. GraphQL only requires one endpoint.
 Usually, this is found at the `/graphql` URL on a webapp.
 Since GraphQL is a query language, whenever call the endpoint, you use the request body to specify your query.
 From this, you can define mutations and queries, and can in fact, get multiple pieces on data through one request.
 Using the same example from REST, you would only need to send one `/graphql` request, and just write both queries for data in the same request.
 This allows you to get the same amount of data using one request instead of two separate ones.
+    + In GraphQL, you can send multiple queries, or multiple mutations via one request to the endpoint, meaning if you need to get many different pieces of data, or update multiple different data structures, it only requires one call.
+An example of this can be found in the [quick references](#quick-reference-for-common-uses) section.

 ## When does REST make sense to use?